caffeinewriter/Awesome-xkcd/CONTRIBUTING.md

 #Style Guide

 * Please submit links to the implementations themselves, not writeups explaining them (if possible)
-* Insert new additions in *numeric* order by XKCD comic.
+* Insert new additions in *numeric* order by xkcd comic.
 * Duplicates are allowed, but must be added at the bottom of the current stack.
 * Please follow this format when submitting:
 ```